-There’s probably never been a better time to be self-employed.
+There are at least 7 reasons to be self-employed, and there’s probably never been a better time than now.
 I know that sounds downright loony to some, but it?s the reality of our time.
 On the plus side, the internet has opened up opportunities for small business ventures because it provides incredible leverage and it can make the little guy look like a big guy.
 On the negative side, employment has never been less certain or less satisfying, at least not in the past several decades.

 Being self-employed gives you a strong measure of control over all of that.
 Many people are willing to make less money to be self-employed precisely because it provides a greater sense of control over their careers, and by extension, their lives.

 Jobs are very much either/or arrangements; either you have a job and all is well, or you have no job and desperation is a constant traveling companion.
 In most instances, self-employment doesn?t put you in that position, especially if you have income streams coming from different sources.

 In the worst of times you?ll probably have an income, even if a reduced one.
 What?s more, self-employment can give you the flexibility to pursue other income sources as needed.
 With jobs, you often don?t have the time, and some jobs even restrict your ability to earn money apart from your job.

 Back when I was in the mortgage business, an attorney I did a lot of business with made an astute comment over lunch one day.
 We were complaining about how clients often asked us to perform extra services without additional compensation, and he said ?People who are in salaried jobs don?t understand; they get paid no matter what.
 We only eat what we can kill.?